mzattera/v4j/docs/index.md

   I show how the structure of Voynich words can be explained by some simple rules, and how these can be used to derive the original Voynich alphabet.

+# Bibliography and Reviews

+I will try to put together an annotated [bibliography](./biblio.md) of the things I read, with my comments when I see appropriate.

 ---

 Copyright Massimiliano Zattera.